Dr. Khaled Al-Kassimi

 Profile Picture

-Khaled Al-Kassimi is an Associate Professor of Political Sociology, International Relations, and Legal Jurisprudent Philosophy at the American University in the Emirates.
-His teaching expertise includes subjects navigating International Law and International Relations, Geopolitics and Geography, International Relations and Diplomacy, and finally, Security Studies and Development Studies.
-He holds a Philosophical Doctorate in Political Science (Major I: International Relations; Major II: Political Philosophy) from the faculty of Social Sciences at McMaster University (2016-2020), a Masters’ degree in International Relations from McMaster University (2015-2016), and an Honours Bachelor of Arts with a combined specialist in History and Political Science from the University of Toronto (2009-2013).
+Khaled Al-Kassimi is an Associate Professor of Political Sociology, International Relations, and Legal Philosophy at the American University in the Emirates.
+His teaching expertise spans International Law and International Relations, Geopolitics and Geography, International Relations and Diplomacy, as well as Security Studies and Development Studies.
+He holds a Philosophical Doctorate in Political Science (Major I: International Relations; Major II: Political Philosophy) from the Faculty of Social Sciences at McMaster University (2016–2020), a Master’s degree in International Relations from McMaster University (2015–2016), and an Honours Bachelor of Arts with a combined specialist in History and Political Science from the University of Toronto (2009–2013).

-His academic research navigates topics linked to jurisprudence and theology, geopolitics and political philosophy with a particular interest in epistemological differences pertaining to different theological and philosophical sources (i.e., revealed Law and rationalized law).
-Such eclectic disciplinary navigation has permitted Khaled Al-Kassimi to serve as an editor for multiple books, and publish peer-reviewed articles in a variety of journals interested in law and philosophy, history and political science with an eye appreciating the civilizational heritage accentuating the cultural reconnaissance between the Orient and Occident.
+His academic research navigates topics linked to jurisprudence and theology, geopolitics, and political philosophy, with a particular interest in epistemological differences pertaining to diverse theological and philosophical sources (i.e., revealed law and rationalized law).
+This eclectic disciplinary engagement has enabled Al-Kassimi to serve as an editor for multiple books and to publish peer-reviewed articles in journals concerned with law and philosophy, history, and political science—always with an eye toward the civilizational heritage that underscores cultural reconnaissance between the Orient and the Occident.

 Publications